GRITSTONE EDGES PEAK DISTRICT PHOTOGRAPHY WORKSHOP

 Good to have

 - A selection of lenses

 Below is an explanation of the difficulty for the workshop.
 It will also largely be dictated by your own perception and also your previous experience in this kind of environment.
 The rating is a rough guide and in context to the type of workshop e.g. a hill-walking workshop moderate is different to a standard day workshop moderate.
 I have tried to explain more about the day in the description above also.

 This workshop is listed as easy.
 Most people should be ok to attend and complete these workshops but please read on so you can understand the terrain.
 Most locations will be approx. 15 minutes from the car with returns to the car between locations.
-However you may be covering some steep ground over mixed-terrain.
+However locations such as Stanage Edge may take a little longer and is a little steeper.
+I will adjust the day to suit the group if needed.
+You may be covering some steep ground over mixed-terrain.
 Some footpaths may be paved, however please also expect natural trails of a stable surface where you may encounter natural and unavoidable features such as rocks, tree roots, mud etc. It is unlikely we will be off the beaten track and these paths will be well used and popular.
 Once we arrive at our photography location we may be off the main path and as such extra care must be taken with any potential hazards.
 I will advise if I can see any hazards and if you are unsure, please ask.
 On these workshops, while the locations are easy on their own, we will inevitably walk a fair distance over the course without realising and you can expect to walk anywhere between 3 and 6 miles in a day.